peterWSU109/ThermalPi/README.md

 5) sudo pip3 install python RPI.GPIO
 6) sudo pip3 install adafruit-circuitpython-mlx90640

- *Install matplot libray if following along in the video, not necessary for this implementation*
+ *Install matplot library if following along in the video, however it is not necessary for this project*

  7) sudo apt install python3 matplot-lib